 - a.
 Deposits over the federally insured limit (FDIC) may be invested in banks and savings and loans. - b.
 Depositories must have a short-term rating of "P-1, A-1, or F-1" or better by two of the three nationally recognized statistical rating organizations, Moody's, S&P, or Fitch, respectively.
 No rating may be lower than any of the ratings listed above. - c.
 Long-term ratings of the bank or its holding company must be in a rating category of "A" or its equivalent or better by Moody's, S&P or Fitch.
 If rated by more than one organization, no rating may be lower than the category described in the preceding sentence. - d.
 Deposits shall be collateralized in the manner prescribed by State law for depositories. - e.
-No more than \$10 million shall be invested in non-negotiable and collateralized deposits of which no more than 5% shall be invested in one issuer.
+No more than \$10 million5% of the portfolio shall be invested in non-negotiable and collateralized deposits. - f. of which no No more than 2.5% shall be invested in one issuer. - fg.
+Deposits shall not exceed the net worth of the bank or savings and loan. - gh.
+The maturity of non-negotiable and collateralizeduninsured time deposits shall not exceed 18 months.